SORMAS-Foundation/SORMAS-Docker/keycloak/README.md

 ### Manual configurations

-Besides the deploy variables, some manual configuration is required as well.
+Besides, the deployment variables, some manual configuration is required as well.

 After deploy the following configurations have to be done from the Keycloak Admin Console:
 1. Enable internationalization for `sormas-ui` and select the available locales and default locale.